 One of the most significant and passionate of my opponents was Rav Moshe Shapiro.
 He presented himself as following in the path of Maharal.
 But a certain rav, to whom I am close, and who is an aficionado of Maharal, felt that Rav Shapiro was not portraying Maharal's position correctly.

 After several years of study and contemplation, I had to disagree.
 I felt that Rav Shapiro was perfectly following Maharal's approach.
 But this did not make his opposition to my work justified.
 Maharal himself was a revolutionary, who went entirely against the approach of all the Rishonim (and of Chazal).
 It was truly ironic that such a revolutionary figure was being used to condemn the "heresy" of an approach that has a much more authentic lineage!

 Rabbi Chaim Eisen began the process of documenting Maharal's revolutionary approach in a seminal article in the journal Hakirah (freely available here).
 But I feel that Rabbi Eisen's article did not cover some crucial aspects of the way in which Maharal's approach was innovative.
 I have documented these in a paper entitled "Maharal's Multiple Revolutions in Aggadic Scholarship," which you can download at this link.
-If you feel that you benefit from it, and/or from this blog in general, please make a donation to the Torah and Nature Foundation, which is the fund for my projects relating to natural history - currently, the Zoo Torah documentary, The Torah Encyclopedia of the Animal Kingdom, and The Jewish Museum of Natural History.
+If you feel that you benefit from it, and/or from this blog in general, please make a donation to the Torah and Nature Foundation, which is the fund for The Biblical Museum of Natural History.
 You can donate with either a credit card or PayPal account by clicking on the button below.
 Thank you for your support!